rusticstuff/simdutf8/README.md

 It is based on code distributed with [simd-json.rs, the Rust port of simdjson.
 Simdjson itself is distributed under the Apache License 2.0.

-* std API uses autodetection of CPU features to select the best implementation.
-* All functions are fully inlined.
-* Use hints features on nightly (test if any faster) to make use of likely/unlikely intrinsics
 * fallback uses the standard core/std implementation, which is quite fast for a scalar implementation, in particular on ASCII
 * fuzz-tested
 * 10 GiB/sec. performance on non-ASCII strings, xx times faster than stdlib